ATLANTA (WTOC) - Attorneys for Troy Davis will ask for clemency from the Georgia Board of Pardons and Paroles.

 If clemency is granted, Davis would spend the rest of his life in prison.
 If he is denied clemency, Davis would be executed by lethal injection on Wednesday night, unless Georgia Gov. Nathan Deal grants him a pardon.

 Davis was convicted in 1991 of fatally shooting Savannah police officer Mark MacPhail in 1989.
 He has been on Georgia's death row for 20 years and his lawyers have appealed all the way through the courts.
-This is the fourth time Davis has been scheduled to be executed.

 Both Amnesty International and the NAACP have held several events in support of Davis.
 Last week, there were an estimated 300 rallies, vigils and events held nationwide and worldwide, according to a news release.